Courage in Everyday Life

-- Make sure your children understand what courage is by defining it and pointing it out when you, they or someone else demonstrates it.
+Define it and point it out when you, they or someone else demonstrates it.
 Use news stories, television programs, movies, or books as learning tools.

-- Use everyday situations to point out opportunities for your children to demonstrate courage.
-Encourage them to:
+- Use everyday situations for your children to demonstrate courage.

-- Use mistakes as learning opportunities, not as a reason to punish.
+Do not use them as a reason to punish.
 Create a positive atmosphere that will encourage them to face and admit their mistakes openly and honestly.
 Teach them what they can do differently and how they can make amends.

 Audrey Krisbergh, Certified Parenting Education